altin/overseer/README.md

 * [Randy Taylor](https://github.com/aclonegeek)

 ###### Purpose
 overseer is a course project designed for COMP 3000 (Operating Systems) at Carleton University during the Winter of 2018.
 It aims to make use of learned course material which includes, but is not limited to:
+* Files
-* File systems and kernel modules
+* /proc File system
+* Inter Process Communication (IPC)
-* Device drivers
+  * Signals
-* IPC (Signals)
+* Memory Allocation/Deallocation
 * Processes and system calls

+###### Instructions
+TODO